 To keep your meetings—and your schedule—on track, consider these six tips and transform your routine.

 1. Agenda action—Whether your meeting participants are located across the building or the world, it’s important to get everyone on the same page.
 While formal agendas may not be as in vogue as they once were, reinstate the practice.
-Include the meeting’s topics in the body of your calendar invite or email out a document 24-48 hours before the designated time.
+Include the meeting’s topics in the body of your calendar invite or email out a document 24-48 hours before the designated time of your teleconference.
 This will provide all parties the chance to set their expectations regarding the meeting goals.
 And yes—if you’re the recipient of a meeting agenda, read it!
 Even if you’re familiar with the project or discussion topics, you may learn important information about the perspectives or concerns on the table, and it’s never fun being blindsided.

-2. Prep your (Ps and) Qs—Whether your meeting has a set agenda or not, make sure you know what your goals are.
+2. Prep your (Ps and) Qs—Whether your meeting or teleconference has a set agenda or not, make sure you know what your goals are.
 Before the meeting, compile any notes or background information you may need to reference as well as any questions.
 Having a prepared list or set of bullet points will relieve the pressure of thinking of any questions on the spot as well as allowing you to engage with the discussion at hand.
 Feel free to jot down questions on the agenda if there is one, or set up your notes document ahead of time with initial goals or thoughts at the top.
 No matter your preparation style, following this preparation practice will ensure you’re reminded of your own agenda the day of the meeting.

 3. Troubleshoot your tech—Whether it’s your first online meeting or your millionth, make sure you know how to use your technology.
 Confirm how to dial in and that your speakers work.
 If you need internet to access your conference or your (meeting-related) email or notes, check that Wi-Fi!
 Initial frustrations often develop when that one person needs one more minute to access the conference line.
 Don’t be that cause—get to your conference room early and dial in.
 Even if you set your phone to mute until other people join, at least you can focus on the content of your talk rather than getting there in the first place.